dotnet/csharplang/proposals/improved-interpolated-strings.md

 We make a slight change to the rules for the meaning of an [_interpolated\_string\_expression_](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#interpolated-strings):

-**If the type of an interpolated string is `string` and the type `System.Runtime.CompilerServices.InterpolatedStringBuilder` exists, and the current context supports using that type, the string**
+**If the type of an interpolated string is `string` and the type `System.Runtime.CompilerServices.InterpolatedStringDefaultBuilder` exists, and the current context supports using that type, the string**
 **is lowered using the builder pattern.
 The final `string` value is then obtained by calling `ToStringAndClear()` on the builder type.**
 **Otherwise, if** the type of an interpolated string is `System.IFormattable` or `System.FormattableString` [the rest is unchanged]